elfirdoussilab1/High-Dimensional-Learning-Noisy-Labels/README.md

-# rmt-noisy-labels
+# High-dimensional Learning with Noisy Labels
-This is the official code repository of the paper: High-dimensional Learning with Noisy Labels.
+This is the official code repository of the paper: [High-dimensional Learning with Noisy Labels](https://arxiv.org/pdf/2405.14088).

 ## Abstract
 This paper provides theoretical insights into high-dimensional binary classification with class-conditional noisy labels.
 Specifically, we study the behavior of a linear classifier with a label noisiness aware loss function, when both the dimension of data $p$ and the sample size $n$ are large and comparable.
 Relying on random matrix theory by supposing a Gaussian mixture data model, the performance of the linear classifier when $p,n\to \infty$ is shown to converge towards a limit, involving scalar statistics of the data.
 Importantly, our findings show that the low-dimensional intuitions to handle label noise do not hold in high-dimension, in the sense that the optimal classifier in low-dimension dramatically fails in high-dimension.
 Based on our derivations, we design an optimized method that is shown to be provably more efficient in handling noisy labels in high dimensions.